 The objective of this review is to prevent user confusion and loss of confidence in the DNS.
 This review involves a preliminary comparison of each applied-for gTLD string against existing TLDs and against other applied-for gTLD strings.
-The review is to determine whether the applied-for gTLD string is so similar to one of the others that it would create a probability of detrimental user confusion if it were to be delegated to the root zone.
+The reviewexamination is to determine whether the applied-for gTLD string is so similar to one of the others that it would create a probability of detrimental user confusion if it were to be delegated to the root zone.
 The visual similarity check that occurs during Initial Evaluation is intended to augment the objection and dispute resolution process (see Module 3, Dispute Resolution Procedures) that addresses all types of similarity.
+ICANN will perform determinations of string similarity in accordance with the steps outlined here.

-This similarity review will be conducted by a panel of String Similarity Examiners.
-It will be informed in part by an algorithmic score for the visual similarity between each applied-for string and each of other existing and applied-for TLDs.
+Thise similarity review will be conducted by a panel of String Similarity Examiners.
+ItThis examination will be informed in part by an algorithmic score for the visual similarity between each applied-for string and each of other existing and applied-for TLDs.
 The score will provide one objective measure for consideration by the panel.